WhatsApp/erlt/erlbuild/README.md

 ## Future Steps

-1. Currently, erlbuild is slower and less efficient than it could be, because each individual compile and depscan commands have a ~100ms overhead for starting Erlang VM.
-This inefficiency can be addressed by implementing a build server as a part of erlbuild, and implementing depscan and compile steps as requests to the build server.
+1. Currently, erlbuild is slower and less efficient than it could be, because each individual compile and scan commands have a ~100ms overhead for starting Erlang VM.
+This inefficiency can be addressed by implementing a build server as a part of erlbuild, and implementing scan and compile steps as requests to the build server.

 2. Implementing a build server would open up more optimization opportunities.
-   For example, caching AST obtained during depscan, and avoiding parsing it the second time during compile.
+   For example, caching AST obtained during the scan phas, and avoiding parsing it the second time during compile.

 3. Another potential optimization is not rebuilding .beam when a source file change doesn't change the AST.